XamarinUniversity/build2018-labs/lab1/README.md

 ## Run on Android

-Here we will execute the **Minutes.Android** app on Windows.
+Execute the **Minutes.Android** app on Windows.
 We will use an Android emulator to run the application because it lets us test on different Android versions and form factors.

 ### Set Startup Project